quiyetbrul/birdie-go/README.md

 This game uses the following open-source libraries and packages:

 - [Ebiten](https://github.com/hajimehoshi/ebiten) (v2.5 or higher): A simple and efficient game library for Go, which provides graphics, input, and audio utilities.
-- [Ebiten Vector](https://github.com/hajimehoshi/ebiten) (as part of Ebiten): A vector graphics library used for drawing shapes like rectangles.

 ## How to Build and Run the Game